Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Results and Discussion

 We first predict university completion by 2023 (when most students are age 24--25) from demographic characteristics and early-life social contexts (nuclear family, extended family, schools, neighborhoods) observed in 2010, when students were about 11--12.
-We compare three models of increasing complexity: logistic regression (Linear), gradient boosting (Boost), and graph neural networks (GNNs), evaluating performance with the Matthews Correlation Coefficient (MCC), a measure robust to outcome imbalance that is equivalent to Pearsons correlation for binary outcomes.
+We compare three models of increasing complexity: logistic regression (Linear), gradient boosting (Boost), and graph neural networks (GNNs).
+We evaluate performance with the Matthews Correlation Coefficient (MCC), a measure robust to outcome imbalance that is equivalent to Pearson's correlation for binary outcomes.
+The central result is that even when we use increasingly flexible models, parental socioeconomic background accounts for most measurable predictive structure in university completion.

-GNNs outperform both logistic regression and gradient boosting (Fig.~\ref{fig:pred_gap}A), with a 1.24 percentage point MCC gain from Linear to Boost, and an additional 0.84 points with GNNs.\footnote{Results using Area Under the Receiver Operating Characteristic Curve (AUC-ROC) in the Appendix Section \ref{a:s:auc}.
-While commonly used, AUC can be misleading in imbalanced datasets \citep{chicco_advantages_2020}.} But these differences are modest---just 247 additional correct predictions among 37,603 students.
+GNNs outperform both logistic regression and gradient boosting (Fig.~\ref{fig:pred_gap}A), with a 1.24 percentage point MCC gain from Linear to Boost, and an additional 0.84 points with GNNs.\footnote{Results using the Area Under the Receiver Operating Characteristic Curve (AUC-ROC) are shown in Appendix Section \ref{a:s:auc}.
+While commonly used, AUC can be misleading in imbalanced datasets \citep{chicco_advantages_2020}.} But these differences are modest---just 247 additional correct predictions on university completion among 37,603 students.
 Moreover, all three models agree on approximately 90\% of individual predictions, making similar errors and successes (Section~\ref{a:s:conf_matrix} in the Appendix).